Achieve great accuracy, control and speed with these final chromatic and sweeping exercises!

-But since you have practiced many exercises by now you know that by starting extremely slowly at first, you can learn anything.
+Many of the master chromatic exercises are difficult to play but since you have practised many exercises by now, you know that by starting extremely slowly, you really can achieve anything.

-The first three Master Chromatic Exercise combine the different 16th note clusters.
+The first three exercises combine the different 16th note clusters.

 The next eight exercises are sweeping exercises.

 As the rhythm is now pretty complicated and you’re sweeping the notes, you have to be extremely accurate and play with great focus.

 As always, start slowly, gradually increase the BPM.

 - Chromatic exercise 35 use the pattern of four 16th notes and two 8th notes

 - Chromatic exercise 36 use the pattern of four 16th and three triplets

 - Chromatic exercise 37 use the pattern of four 16th notes, one 8th and two 16th notes

 - Chromatic exercise 38 use the pattern of six 16th notes and one 8th